gsmainclusivetechlab/interop-test-platform/README.md

     service running [PHPMyAdmin](https://www.phpmyadmin.net/) for inspecting the
     test platform database.
 To use these configurations, select the config files when running any `docker-compose` command:
+-   [`compose/webpack.yml`](./compose/webpack.yml): Add an additional service
+    running Webpack, which will watch for changes to the front-end javascript assets (e.g. Vue templates) and recompile them automatically.
+This must be used in conjunction with the `compose/volumes.yml` config, otherwise the changes will not be reflected inside running container.

+To use these configurations, select the config files when running any `docker-compose` command:

 ```
 $ docker-compose -f ./docker-compose.yml \